 Capital One Bank is the commercial banking arm of the far-flung Capital One Financial Corp., presenting a wide range of banking services from under the same umbrella.
-Founded in 1988, the Virginia-based company touts a high-yield savings account with an annual percentage yield of 1.90%, which is five times the national average.
+Founded in 1988, the Virginia-based company touts a high-yield savings account with an annual percentage yield of 1.50%, which is quite larger than the national average.

 As with any financial institution, you should investigate the different accounts offered by Capital One Bank before committing to a new banking relationship.